reenharnoorsingh/Car-and-Pedestrian-Tracker/README.md

 # Car and Pedestrian Tracker
- Car and Pedestrian Tracking with Python
+ AI Car and Pedestrian Tracking with Python